jbowman86/Surfs_up/README.md

 ## Results

-The code for analysing the temperature of Oahu, Hawaii for the months of June and December can be found via the follwing link:
+The code for analysing the temperature of Oahu, Hawaii for the months of June and December can be found via the following link:

 Code for weather analysis - [Surf's Up Code](https://github.com/jbowman86/Surfs_up/blob/6cda79aa068b15daf57a6a85d776523e42dbf18b/SurfsUp_Challenge.ipynb)